keithnyati/Baobab/README.md

 You don't need to be familar with all of these technologies to work on the project.
 We've tried to make the application decoupled, especially the front-end and back-end.
 If you want to work on a front-end task, you need to know a little Javascript, ReactJS and Bootstrap, but don't need to know anything about Flask/SQLAlchemy etc!

 ## Running with Docker
 We are using Docker which means you don't need to install any of the dependencies on your local machine (except for docker itself).
-If you are already familiar with Docker and the technologies listed above, you can clone the repository to you local machine and bring up the database, back-end and front-end together with:
+If you are already familiar with Docker and the technologies listed above, you can clone the repository to your local machine and bring up the database, back-end and front-end together with:

 ```docker-compose build```